 How to take care of your skin on a long flight?

-Catching some sleep while on the plane is super important but make sure to remove all your makeup first.
+Catching some sleep while on the plane is super important, but remove all your makeup first.

 How To Look Good After A Long Flight: Get Some Sleep